 - Note on links to sources

-Edward Corr died in 1887, more than ten months before Emily gave birth to my great-grandfather.
+Edward Corr died in 1887, more than ten months before my great-grandfather’s birth.2

 This use of the surname O’Grady for or by Emily must have been a common-law arrangement, or else a polite fiction on behalf of Luke O’Grady for the registrar’s benefit: there is no record of a marriage between Emily and anyone named O’Grady, and Emily never used the name again.

-It seems that Emily could not read or write; perhaps that’s why she didn’t register the birth herself.
+It seems that Emily could not read or write;5 perhaps that’s why she didn’t register the birth herself.

-In the 1891 census, Emily and Luke’s three-year-old son Frank O’Grady was with his maternal grandmother Emma Farley in Barr Street, Birmingham; Emily Corr was a few streets away at 6 Tower Street working as a machinist, with John, Alfred and Edward, three of her four surviving sons by Edward Corr.
+In the 1891 census, the three-year-old Frank O’Grady was with his maternal grandmother Emma Farley in Barr Street, Birmingham; his mother Emily was a few streets away at 6 Tower Street working as a machinist, with John, Alfred and Edward, three of her four surviving sons by Edward Corr.
 (The fourth son, Harold, was also being cared for by relatives locally.)
-Frank’s father Luke O’Grady is nowhere to be found.
+Frank’s father Luke O’Grady is nowhere to be found.6

 After this point my great-grandfather Frank used Corr exclusively as his adult surname.

-By 1901, Frank Corr had left Birmingham and moved to Sheffield with his mother and half-brother Harold, and was working as a labourer in the steel industry at the age of just 13.
-Emily, Harold and Frank lived at 46 Blaco Road, Attercliffe-cum-Darnall, along with ‘boarder’ Charles Tillbrook and two of Charles’s children.
-Emily Corr née Farley married her ‘boarder’ later the same year and became Emily Tillbrook.
+By 1901, Frank Corr had left Birmingham and moved to Sheffield with his mother and half-brother Harold, and was working as a labourer in the steel industry at the age of just thirteen.
+Emily, Harold and Frank lived at 46 Blaco Road, Attercliffe-cum-Darnall, along with ‘boarder’ Charles Tillbrook and two of Charles’s children.7 Emily Corr née Farley married her ‘boarder’ later the same year and became Emily Tillbrook.2

-(In 1911, Frank’s mother Emily and her second husband Charles Tillbrook were living at 83 Clifton Street, Sheffield, with Charles’s daughter Elizabeth and Emily’s son Harold Corr – albeit recorded on the census under his stepfather’s surname as “Harold Tillbrook”.
-Emily died in 1919; Charles Tillbrook in 1930.
-Of Frank’s three surviving half-brothers, John Felix Corr stayed in Birmingham and became a brassworker.
-Edward Corr joined the Army and was stationed at Whittington Barracks near Lichfield in Staffs: he served with the 3rd South Staffordshire Regiment in WWI.
-Harold Corr settled in Sheffield and worked as a gas stoker in the steel industry.)
+(In 1911, Frank’s mother Emily and her second husband Charles Tillbrook were living at 83 Clifton Street, Sheffield, with Charles’s daughter Elizabeth and Emily’s son Harold Corr – albeit recorded on the census under his stepfather’s surname as “Harold Tillbrook”.8 Emily died in 1919; Charles Tillbrook in 1930.9 Of Frank’s three surviving half-brothers, John Felix stayed in Birmingham and became a brassworker.
+Edward joined the Army and was stationed at Whittington Barracks near Lichfield in Staffs:8 he served with the 3rd South Staffordshire Regiment in WWI.10 Harold Corr/”Tillbrook” settled in Sheffield and worked as a gas stoker in the steel industry.8)

 Frank stayed in Sheffield for the rest of his life, marrying Lily Bowden on 16th February 1907 at Sheffield Registry Office.
 To the registrar he gave his father’s name as Luke O’Grady, occupation glass embosser.
-Frank’s marriage certificate included both names for the record (“Frank O’Grady otherwise Frank Corr“) – this is the last recorded use of the name O’Grady.
-By 1911, Lily and Frank Corr—occupation steel dresser—were living in Carbrook, Sheffield, with their first two daughters of an eventual eleven children.
+Frank’s marriage certificate included both names for the record (“Frank O’Grady otherwise Frank Corr“) – this is the last recorded use of the name O’Grady.11 By 1911, Lily and Frank Corr—occupation steel dresser—were living in Carbrook, Sheffield with their first two daughters of an eventual eleven children.8

-I have been told by a distant cousin that Frank and Lily’s eldest daughter Emily (born 1907) certainly knew of something relating to her father being of Irish decent and that he was probably illegitimate.
+I have been told by a distant cousin that Frank and Lily’s eldest daughter Emily (born 1907)2 certainly knew of something relating to her father being of Irish decent and that he was probably illegitimate.12

-Frank Corr died on 19th January 1962 and was buried with his wife Lily in Tinsley Park cemetery in Sheffield.
-He didn’t leave a will.
+Frank Corr died on 19th January 1962 and was buried with his wife Lily in Tinsley Park Cemetery in Sheffield.9 He didn’t leave a will.

-Frank and Lily’s seventh child was my maternal grandfather Harold Corr (1921-1999).
-Harold served in WWII, Korea, Hong Kong and Germany before leaving the Army and settling in Lincolnshire in the 1960s.
+Frank and Lily’s seventh child was my maternal grandfather Harold Corr (1921-1999).1,13 A career soldier, Harold served in WWII, Korea, Hong Kong and Germany before leaving the Army and settling in Lincolnshire in the 1960s.
 Harold Corr and my grandmother Ruby née Howson had six children and fifteen grandchildren including the author of this document.

-The patronymic “O’” in Irish surnames was often dropped in the 19th century, at least in England, so “Grady” and “O’Grady” would have been almost interchangeable.
-The Wolverhampton family appear as plain “Grady” in almost all registration/census records and in an 1880 newspaper report concerning a court case, although Luke’s father was recorded as “William O. Grady” on one census.
+The patronymic “O'” in Irish surnames was often dropped in the 19th century, at least in England, so “Grady” and “O’Grady” would have been almost interchangeable.
+The Wolverhampton family appear as plain “Grady” in almost all registration/census records and in an 1880 newspaper report concerning a court case,16 although Luke’s father was recorded as “William O. Grady” on one census.3

-There isn’t a single record of “Wolverhampton Luke” Grady in England after 1881: no marriage or death records; nothing to connect him with the Black Country glass industry or to to place him in Birmingham in 1888; nothing—other than proximity and suspicious timing—to suggest that he is Frank’s father.
+There isn’t a single record of “Wolverhampton Luke” Grady in England after 1881: no marriage or death entries and no census or employment records.
+His proximity and family ties to the Corrs, along with the suspicious timing of his disappearance, all suggest strongly that he is Frank’s father.
+However I have no positive evidence to connect him with the Black Country glass industry or to place him in Birmingham in 1888.
 I’ve also been unable to trace the fate of all of Luke’s siblings – what happened to them all after they lost their father in 1884?

-(Luke’s brother Mark [O']Grady seems to have become a general clerk for the Great Western Railway in London & Cardiff.
-He died in 1889 in Newport, Monmouthshire, Wales.
-His youngest sister Winifred married Austin Horsley in 1897 and had one daughter; she died in Sussex in 1930.
+(Luke’s brother Mark [O’]Grady became a general clerk for the Great Western Railway in London & Cardiff.17 He died in 1889 in Newport, Monmouthshire, Wales.
+His youngest sister Winifred married Austin Horsley in 1897, had one daughter, and died in Sussex in 1930.
 Agnes is recorded working as a domestic servant in London in 1891, but then disappears.
 Of Ellen and Martha, nothing.)

 Francis P. O’Grady was born c.
 1st March 1893, possibly in Ireland, although no birth or baptism records have been traced for him.
 When he married in England in 1925, and again (having been widowed) in 1930, he gave his father’s name as Luke O’Grady, occupation ‘house decorator’.

-There was one other Luke Grady alive in England at the time of Frank’s birth (Luke Grady b.
-1848 in Holbeach, Lincolnshire – d.
-1891 in Cockermouth, Cumberland) but “Holbeach Luke” raised a family in northern England and doesn’t seem to have had any connection to Birmingham or to glassmaking.
+“Holbeach Luke” (Now discounted.)
+There was one other Luke Grady alive in England at the time of Frank’s birth (Luke Grady b.1848 in Holbeach, Lincolnshire – d.1891 in Cockermouth, Cumberland)2 but “Holbeach Luke” raised a family in northern England and doesn’t seem to have had any connection to Birmingham or to glassmaking.3

 I have been unable to trace “Germanic Luke” O’Grady in England before 1888 or in the USA after naturalization in 1894.
 He does not appear in any of the US censuses as far as I can tell.

-Finally, there is the possibility that Luke O’Grady was simply a pseudonym used by whomever registered the birth, and that Frank’s real father’s name was something else entirely.
+Finally, there is the possibility that Luke O’Grady was simply a stock pseudonym used by whomever registered the birth, and that Frank’s real father’s name was something else entirely.
+(Now discounted.)

 These are my ideas for further research to prove the identity, origin and fate of my 2-greats-grandfather: